lvanschilfgaarde/lordcephei.github.io/pages/lmgf-tutorial.md

     QUERY: redo gf pass (def=F)?  a <RET>

 to prevent **lmgf**{: style="color: blue"} from continuing its self-consistency cycle.
 The constant potential shift is just the negative the the requisite Fermi level shift to achieve charge neutrality:  ef needs to be adjsted to -0.1293−(-0.000423) = −0.128877 Ry.

+To confirm that this is the correct  ef, repeat the interactive lmgf calculation with  -vef=-.1289.